Better Me

 What does an abnormal Pap test mean?

-An abnormal Pap test usually indicates changes, also called dysplasia, in the cells of your cervix.
+An abnormal Pap test usually indicates changes, also called dysplasia, in the cervical tissue.
 As Dr. Rubatt mentioned, just because you have an abnormal Pap test, it doesn’t mean that you have cancer.
 There are multiple reasons for having one, such as infections, pelvic inflammation, sexual activity, genital warts, human papillomavirus (HPV), precancerous cells and cancerous lesions.

 What increases my risk for an abnormal Pap test?